Why do you save and plant trees instead of doing something else?

 We sponsor multiple groups that are committed to conservation efforts.
 By focusing on what we do best--spreading awareness on the issues--we are able to empower these groups around the world to go above and beyond.

 While these groups are largely underfunded, they do amazing work--and that's where we come in to make sure they have everything they need and more to get the job done.

 And unlike a strictly for-profit company, our social mission of planting 8 billion trees is our main priority.
-In addition to large personal donations from co-founders Mike and Jon, we reinvest profits back into the furthering the company's mission.
+In addition to large personal donations from co-founders Michael and Jon, we reinvest profits back into furthering the company's mission.